focusOtter/lambda-invoke-appsync/README.md

-# AWS CDK Lambda AppSync Integration Project
+# AWS CDK: Lambda to AppSync Integration

 Sometimes you want to call an AppSync API in a Lambda function.
 A real-world use case is when a customer makes a [payment with Stripe and you want to fire a webhook](https://github.com/focusOtter/stripe-webhook-example).
 Another use case in when an image is upload to an S3 bucket and you want to perform some additional processing.